kirtivr/BinderFilter/README.md

 ## Cross-compiling for Android

 This is a complex process.
-Please see "Compile linux kernel for android" in ./documentation/cross-compiling/cross_compiling.txt
+Please see "Compile linux kernel for android" in ./documentation/cross-compiling/cross_compiling.txt and https://github.com/dxwu/BinderFilter/wiki/Setup

 ## Picky